🌈FREE NZ SHIPPING OVER $59. FREE AUS OVER $120 🌈

 Pressure.
 Don’t apply much of it, just let the weight of the razor glide over your skin.

 Short Strokes.
-Rather than dragging your razor in one continuous motion, which increases the chances of nicking your skin, shave in short strokes (a few inches at a time), rinsing your razor in between.
+Rather than dragging your razor in one continuous motion, which increases the chances of nicking your skin, shave in short strokes.

 As the razor doesn’t have a flexible head, short strokes allow you to catch all the different angles of your body.

 Angle.
-Unlike disposable razors, safety razors don’t have a pivoting head.
 You have to control the angle of your razor — aim for a 30-35 degree angle.

 Proper assembled.
 If your razor isn’t assembled correctly, it won’t work.
-Make sure the plain smooth side is against the handle.
+Make sure the plain smooth side of the HEAD is against the handle.

 Baby steps.
 Take it slowly while getting used to this new way of shaving.